k201751/OsLabSpr23/Lab03/Readme.md

-Task1 is submitted as it is.
+Task1 is submitted as OsLab3.docx.
 Task2 requires configuration of ssmtp and then it will work.